databendlabs/databend/website/blog/2023-03-03-databend-weekly-83.md

 2 rows in set (0.044 sec)
 ```

-If you are interested in learning more about how this is achieved, and how it can improve your analytical experience, please refer to these pull requests:
+Check out these pull requests if you're interested in how it works and improving your analytical experience:

 - [PR | feat: backend webhdfs](https://github.com/datafuselabs/databend/pull/10285)
 - [PR | feat: Add support for copying from webhdfs](https://github.com/datafuselabs/databend/pull/10156)

-### Support Aggregate Spill to Object Storage
+### Support for Aggregation Spilling to Object Storage

 One of the challenges of processing large data volumes is how to perform GroupBy and OrderBy operations efficiently and reliably.
-To address this challenge, Databend community is working on a new feature that involves spilling intermediate results to cloud-based object storage like Amazon S3.
+To address this challenge, the Databend community is working on a new feature that involves spilling intermediate results to cloud-based object storage like Amazon S3.

 This feature will enable Databend to handle GroupBy and OrderBy queries with unlimited data size, without running out of memory or compromising performance.
 If you want to learn more about how this feature works and how it can benefit your analytics needs, please check out this pull request: